akolb1/hmsv2api/README.md

 Create a new database.

-Request should have the namespace and the name of the database.
+Request should have the catalog and the name of the database.
-The name should be unique within the namespace unique ID is assigned by the service.
+The name should be unique within the catalog unique ID is assigned by the service.

     message CreateDatabaseRequest {